bgrissin/K8S-Cassandra/cassandra-local/README.md

     cassandra-0   1/1       Running   0          2h        10.244.1.55    cassandra3
     cassandra-1   1/1       Running   0          2h        10.244.2.131   cassandra2

-One aspect to pay close attention during the next steps are the way volumes needed for this local volume statefulset to work properly in this lab are created and managed.
+One aspect to pay close attention during the following steps taken for this local volume statefulset to work properly is the way storage volumes are created and managed.
 For the cassandra PODS in this lab that consume locally mounted and managed volumes to work, the volumes must have already been prepared manually and mounted as /var/lib/cassandra on each host within the K8S cluster.
-This a that consume storage are the areas of primary focus for these labs and the drastically differ from the other lab when using PX created and managed devices.
+This 'out of band' approach for creation and management of volumes must align to the definitions within the service definitions.
+Keeping proper alignment of the volume configurations to the cassandra service can become quite cumbersome, especially in larger production grade environments.
+The next lab (cassandra_PX) uses PX to manage and create the volumes used by the cassandra services and reveals how PX drastically improves from the 'out of band' approach of storage management to use a dynamic provisioning approach that automatically keeps track of the

 Using one of the SSH sessions into cassandra2 host running cassandra,  download some test data to our local volume /var/lib/cassandra that we can use to load directly into cassandra